- Fee assured

 - Paediatric respiratory medicine

 Dr Bakshi qualified in medicine in 1996 and completed his specialist training in Paediatrics in the London Deanery.
-He is one of the few formally trained paediatric allergists in the UK.
+He is one of the few formally trained allergists in the UK.
 Dr Bakshi has worked in some of the best teaching hospitals in the UK, including the Leeds Teaching Hospitals Trust, Great Ormond Street Hospital for children in London, St Mary’s Hospital Paddington and The Royal London Hospital.

 Areas of interest